Author: Randeep Singh / go to all Samkhya Karikas

-Samkhya Karika 30, Four Organs Perceive Simultaneously, Successively
+Samkhya Karika 30, 4 Organs Perceive Simultaneously, Serially

 Yugapach chatush tayasya tu vrittih kramashashcha tasya nirdishtaa I

 Drishte tathapyadrishte trayasya tat poorvika vrittih ||

 Yugapach – simultaneously

 Tu – but